DHRI-Curriculum/Data-and-Ethics/sections/cleaned.md

 #### Inferential Analysis

-Techniques geared towards testig a hypothesis about a population, based on your data set, such as:
+Techniques geared towards testing a hypothesis about a population, based on your data set, such as:

 * Extrapolation

 * P-Value calculation

+As we consider the types of analysis that we choose to apply onto our data set, what are we representing and leaving out?
+How do we guide our decisions of interpretation with our choices of analyses?

 ## Visualized